 The purpose

-Incentivizing action with a special offer, which can serve as a perk for early adopters or loyal customers.
+Incentivizing action with a special offer, can serve as a perk for early adopters or loyal customers.

 Content